![]() |

 Revolution.
 Developed by Henry Melchior Muhlenberg in 1748

-as his attempt to bring a semblance of order to the
+in an attempt to bring a semblance of order to the chaotic

-well-known to the Pennsylvania Dutch or other German
+the Pennsylvania Dutch or other German Lutherans who had

-Lutherans who had settled in the Delaware and Schuylkill
+settled in the Delaware and Schuylkill River basins and

 During the American Bicentennial, a liturgy was circulated